WilliamDann/screeper/README.md

 }
 ```

-The Processor will take these, call their init() and run() functions, and store their memory for later use To see how these processes are added to the processor, see the Commands section below.
+The Processor will take these, call their init() and run() functions, and store their memory for later use.
+To see how these processes are added to the processor, see the Commands section below.

 **Note:** You can only store JSON serializable data in process memory, as it uses the the in-game memory to store the values.